NativeScript/docs-v7/start/getting-started/chapter-2.md

 Although the UI components are in the correct order, they could use some spacing and color to make the app look a bit nicer.
 To do that let's look at another NativeScript feature: CSS.

+> **TIP**:
+> * Refer to the NativeScript docs for a [more detailed look at how NativeScript layouts work](/layouts) and the various things you can do to configure them.
+> * Check out Jen Looper's article on [demystifying NativeScript layouts](https://www.nativescript.org/blog/demystifying-nativescript-layouts) for a more thorough look at NativeScript layouts in action.

 ### CSS

 NativeScript uses a [subset of CSS](/styling) to change the visual appearance of your app.
 You can use three mechanisms to add CSS properties to UI components: [application-wide CSS](/styling#application-wide-css) (`app.css`), [page-specific CSS](/styling#page-specific-css), and an [inline `style` attribute](/styling#inline-css).

 > **TIP**:
 > * Place CSS rules that should apply to all pages in your `app.css`, and CSS rules that apply to a single page in a page-specific CSS file (e.g. `login.css`).
-> * Although inline styles are great for quick testing—e.g. `<Page style="background-color: green;">` you should avoid them in general because the `style` attributes tend to clutter up XML files especially if you need to apply multiple rules.
+> * Although inline styles are great for quick testing—e.g. `<Page style="background-color: green;">` you should avoid them in general because the `style` attributes tend to clutter up XML files, especially if you need to apply multiple rules.

 Let's start by adding a few application-wide CSS rules.